St. Mary’s Soccer Travel Team Tryout Policy May 2014

-St. Mary’s United (SMU) will conduct open tryouts each May and / or June.
+St. Mary’s Soccer Travel Soccer Program will conduct open tryouts each May and / or June.
 Open tryouts are defined as:

 1. All players must participate in the tryout process and receive an evaluation to be eligible for a travel team roster spot.